fieldtrip/website/development/project/nirs.md

 ## Layouts

 Layouts should be created on-the-fly by ft_prepare_layout.
-NeuroMag layouts can be taken as an example, where within the same data, different sensortypes are present at the same/nearby locations.
+Neuromag layouts can be taken as an example, where within the same data, different sensortypes are present at the same/nearby locations.
 The function should create an outline where optode positions are indicated (i.e. by a circle), and space for the different numbers of measures (concentrations) is computed and reserved, e.g. for multiplotting.
 The space depends on the cfg, i.e. desired channels/concentrations to be plotted (reminder: concentrations will be read out by the data labels).

 ## Code structure